averyrijos/Optimized_GNN/substrate_theory.md

 **Interpretation**

-This theorem formally states: **There is no domain-specific invariance without a substrate-level invariance.** Conservation laws in physics, stable traits in biology, and preserved meaning in communication all ultimately inherit their stability from the Λ-Invariance Substrate.
+This theorem formally states: **There is no domain-specific invariance without a substrate-level invariance.** Conservation laws in physics, stable traits in biology, and preserved meaning in communication all ultimately inherit their stability from the $\Lambda$-Invariance Substrate.
 The substrate is the root coherence from which all invariance grows.

 ⸻